CPMAI Certification: The Complete Guide

 Complete the PMI-CPMAI Exam Prep Course, which is included with the certification bundle

-There are no experience requirements and no prerequisite PMI certifications.
+There are no experience requirements and no prerequisite PMI certifications (yet).
 This makes PMI-CPMAI accessible to a wide audience.
 This is pretty unique for PMI!
 Most of the certifications require more pre-reqs and experience.
 I wouldn’t be surprised if the requirements evolve over time.
 But since this is such a new certification the limitations are few.
+We break down the full cost, format, and prerequisites in a separate guide.

-Because the exam is tied directly to the prep course, applicants must complete the course before scheduling the exam.
+Because the exam is tied directly to the prep course, applicants must complete the course before being able to schedule the exam.

 The PMI-CPMAI Exam Prep Course